TS-7553-V2-Sandbox

 microSD Card Interface

 The i.MX6UL SD card controller internal to the CPU provides support for microSD cards and is fully compliant with the SD specification.
-This controller has been tested with Sandisk Extreme SD cards which allow read speeds up to 20.5MB/s, and write speeds up to 21.5MB/s.
+This controller has been tested with Sandisk Extreme SD cards which allow Read speeds up to 20.5MB/s and Write speeds up to 21.5MB/s.

-Communications Interfaces
+Communications

 USB

-The TS-7553-V2 offers multiple USB 2.0 host ports as well as OTG compatible ports.
-An on-board USB hub breaks out the host ports to multiple places, allowing the use of various devices.
-There is a single external USB A port, and a single internal USB A port.
-The internal port is provided by a USB A jack that is mounted in such a way to lay the connected USB dongle over the PCB, allowing most dongles to be contained within the TS-7553-V2 enclosure without issue.
+The TS-7553-V2 includes two USB 2.0 host ports provided through an onboard USB hub.
+There is a single external USB Type-A port, and a single internal USB Type-A port.
+The internal port is provided by a USB Type-A connector that is mechanically oriented so that the USB dongles can fit entirely within the TS-7553-V2 enclosure.

 USB Gadget